MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 Install the root certificate to the **Trusted Root Certification Authorities** on your device .
 Install your newly signed app to verify that you have successfully signed your app with Device Guard signing.

 > [!NOTE]
 > It is recommended to use CI policy for further isolation.
-Be sure to read through the README file attached with the NuGet Package.
+Be sure to read through the readme_cmdlets documentation and migration From DGSSv1 to DGSSv2 documentation that is included in the NuGet Package.

 ## Common errors